arumie/performant-rag-demo/data/v2/fake_product.md

 A: The Fake Product offers flexible pricing plans to suit different business needs.
 Contact our sales team for a detailed quote based on your requirements.

 ## Q: What are the pricing plans?
-A: The original Fake Product also offers flexible pricing plans.
+A: The Fake Product offers flexible pricing plans.
 The pricing options include:

 - **Basic Plan**: $39 per month.
 Ideal for small businesses and startups.
 Includes essential features and support.
 - **Pro Plan**: $79 per month.
 Designed for growing businesses.
 Includes advanced features and priority support.